 Check out even more reasons to study Archaeology at Leiden University.

-Timelapse of the Udhruh archaeological excavation, JordanThis video can not be shown because you did not accept cookies.
-You can leave our website to view this video.
+Timelapse of the Udhruh archaeological excavation, JordanThis video cannot be shown because you did not accept cookies.
+Please accept cookies or leave our website to view this video.

 Is this the programme for you?